-or-

 4. When you get something else, act quickly and appropriately.

-While good room arrangement is not a guarantee of good behavior, poor planning in this area can create conditions that lead to problems.
+While good classroom arrangement is not a guarantee of good behavior, poor planning in this area can create conditions that lead to problems.

 The teacher must be able to observe all students at all times and to monitor work and behavior.
 The teacher should also be able to see the door from his or her desk.